immersive-web/webxr-ar-module/explainer.md

 ## Appendix A: I don’t understand why this is a new API.
 Why can’t we use…

 ### `DeviceOrientation` Events
-The data provided by an `XRDevicePose` instance is similar to the data provided by the non-standard `DeviceOrientationEvent`, with some key differences:
+The data provided by an `XRViewerPose` instance is similar to the data provided by the non-standard `DeviceOrientationEvent`, with some key differences:

 * It’s an explicit polling interface, which ensures that new input is available for each frame.
 The event-driven `DeviceOrientation` data may skip a frame, or may deliver two updates in a single frame, which can lead to disruptive, jittery motion in an XR application.
 * `DeviceOrientation` events do not provide positional data, which is a key feature of high-end XR hardware.